Xanax Withdrawal Effects & the Need for Treatment Help

 Considering the stronghold Xanax imposes on brain functioning and how these effects compound over time, someone who’s used Xanax for several months at a time will likely require some form of professional treatment help in order to stop taking the drug.
 Otherwise, repeated relapse episodes will only strengthen the drug’s hold over a person’s life.

-If you or someone you know are having difficulty overcoming Xanax withdrawal effects and need help finding treatment services in your area, please feel free to call our toll-free helpline at 800-598-5053 to speak with one of our phone counselors.
+If you or someone you know are having difficulty overcoming Xanax withdrawal effects and need help finding treatment services in your area, please feel free to call our toll-free helpline at 800-598-5053 (Who Answers?) to speak with one of our phone counselors.